AI Use Cases/Construction

 Measured as reduction in variance

-Construction firms deploying this system see a meaningful improvement in bid accuracy within the first 90 days, measured as reduction in variance between estimated and actual project margins.
-Deal desk pricing cycles compress from 3-4 weeks to 2-3 days, eliminating estimator bottlenecks and accelerating sales velocity.
-Margin protection improves 12-18% on deals where the system flagged subcontractor escalation risk or schedule compression cost - sales avoids the low-margin deals that historically eroded profitability.
-RFI and change order pricing acceleration cuts approval cycle time meaningfully, improving cash flow and customer satisfaction simultaneously.
+Construction firms deploying this system typically target a meaningful improvement in bid accuracy within the first 90 days, measured as reduction in variance between estimated and actual project margins.
+The pricing cycle itself is the first win: a deployment like this targets compressing deal desk turnaround from weeks to days, removing the estimator bottleneck from every quote.
+On deals where the system flags subcontractor escalation risk or schedule compression cost, the target is 12-18% better margin protection - sales walks away from the low-margin deals that historically eroded profitability.
+RFI and change order repricing cuts approval cycle time, improving cash flow and customer satisfaction simultaneously.

 ROI compounds over 12 months because the AI model strengthens continuously.
-By month 6, pricing recommendations carry higher confidence as the system ingests data from 40-60 new closed projects.
+By month 6, pricing recommendations carry higher confidence as each new closed project feeds back into the model.
 By month 12, your firm operates with a proprietary pricing model that competitors can't replicate - one built on your actual cost structure, not industry benchmarks.
-Sales teams close deals 15-20% faster because they're not waiting for estimators to manually reconcile bids.
-The cumulative effect: 18-24% improvement in overall sales margin and 30% reduction in post-project margin surprises.
+Deals move faster because sales is not waiting on estimators to manually reconcile bids.
+The cumulative targets for a deployment like this: 18-24% improvement in overall sales margin and 30% fewer post-project margin surprises, measured against your own pre-deployment baseline.

 Target Scope